We already know one way of saying “after” in Japanese: by using the te form.

 後で vs 〜 後に

-This is actually quite a frustrating one to explain because in the majority of cases both are acceptable.
+This is actually quite a frustrating one to explain because in the many cases both are natural.
 Used on its own to mean “later” 後で is typically used.

 |I’ll call you later.|